wavefrontHQ/docs/pages/doc/ingestion_policies.md

 Ingestion policies allow you to group user and service accounts or groups, so that you can examine their usage for your cluster.
 For example, you can create a policy for all accounts that joined in the last 6 months, or create a policy for a whole team, for example the Finance team, and monitor whether they show unusually high usage because they're not yet experienced.
 In such a case, you can provide additional training.
 Also, you can set a Points per Second (PPS) limit to an ingestion policy with an associated alert, so that you can receive notifications and track how much of the PPS is used and whether the users or the team will need more PPS in the future.

 * The policy scope can be either accounts or groups.
-Once you set the scope to accounts or groups, you cannot edit it, you can only add and remove accounts or groups from the selected scope.
+Once you set the scope to accounts or groups, you cannot change it.
 * Each account or group can belong to more than one policy at a time.
 * You can assign many user and service accounts to the same ingestion policy.
 * You can assign many groups to the same ingestion policy.